SweekrithiNayyyak/secret_santa_coding_challenge/README.md

 - Each employee gets a unique secret child.
 - Employees are not assigned to themselves.
 - Employees are not assigned to the same person as in the previous year.
-- The assignment process is optimized for efficiency (O(1) lookups and assignment).

 ## Project Structure
 ```